LanceMcCarthy/GoldenClouds/index.md

 This is the same kind of Wi-Fi that you’ve used to using at airports, hospitals, stadiums, etc.

-1. Connect to `Golden Clouds Guest`, there is no password.
+1. Connect to `Golden Clouds Guest` (no password).
-2. Your device should automatically open the ToS webpage (if it doesn't open a webbrowser and try to load any website)
+2. Your device should automatically open the ToS web page
+    * If it doesn't open automatically, open a web browser on your device and go to any website (this will force it).
 3. Accept the ToS and you're done.

-This what the ToS page looks like:
+This what the ToS acceptance page looks like:

 ![guest wifi](https://user-images.githubusercontent.com/3520532/173122916-10271660-8cdf-4d39-8a6c-6cdf2537f3a4.png)

+> If you have trouble with the Wi-Fi, message Lance.
+He can fix it in just a couple minutes from anywhere in the world (because he's a nerd 🤓).

 ### Security Cameras